sveltejs/v2.svelte.dev/src/guide/02-template-syntax.md

 }
 ```

-You can also use mustaches in attributes:
+You can also use tags in attributes:

 ```html
 <h1 style='color: {{color}};'>{{color}}</h1>